 This pattern will repeat itself with most pieces of technology.
 Typically, you'll spend more on maintaining and managing them than you will on the initial purchase.
 Make sure your budget reflects this.

-Where to purchase a business computer system
+Where to purchase a business IT system

 - Work with an external supplier.
 A good supplier will be able to help establish your requirements, look at what you're using currently, then recommend a solution to fit your needs.